How much does help at home or facility care cost?

 The cost for family care homes is the same as for long term care facilities.

 Clients in group home settings do not pay a client rate for services, but would be responsible for living costs, such as shelter, food and utilities.

-Clients deemed palliative by their physician who are in the last six months of life do not pay a fee for home support services, and may be assessed monthly by the health authority to determine on-going eligibility.
+Clients receiving services on an ongoing basis may have a daily charge, depending on the clients’ annual income.
+Clients with low incomes often pay only a very small fee, or no fee.
+Clients deemed palliative by their physician, who are in the last six months of life, do not pay a fee for home support services.
+Palliative or end-of-life clients may be assessed monthly by the health authority to determine on-going eligibility.